EdgeCaseBerg/Sudoku/README.md

 As you might have noticed the default is a 6 by 6 sudoku grid because it fit better on my console than a 9x9.

+Once you fill in the last box, if your solution is valid you'll get a congratulations message

 ## Other options